Employer of Record

 • 41 weeks of parental leave, with 9 weeks reserved for each parent.

-• 100% of salary is paid during maternity leave, and 70% during parental leave.
+• 100% of salary is paid during maternity leave, and parental leave benefits depend on the leave option chosen under the statutory rules.

 • Paternity Leave: